smartpcr/logging/README.md

 # Solution layout
 - env
-    infrastructure settings, specify resources to be provisioned within azure
+    infrastructure settings, specify resources to be provisioned within azure or local docker
+    - `env.yaml`: used together with targeting env and userspace to provision azure resources
+    - `local.yaml`: used together with `local.{userspaceName}.yaml` to set containers in docker
 - deploy
     PS scripts to deploy both infrastructure and applications
 - src